A sense of life purpose promotes physical, mental, and spiritual health.

 - March 2011

-Tags401(k) aerobic exercise Ageing Ageism aging Aging in Place Alzheimer's disease American Art Art Baby boomer Caregiver coping estate planning exercise Family finance Fitness garden health Income tax Individual Retirement Account Inheritance tax IRA money moving Muscle Physical exercise Physical fitness Purpose Retirement senior fitness Senior Health senior living seniors sleep social security Strength training Tax taxes Technology travel Universal Design volunteer Weight loss Weight training
+Tags401(k) aerobic exercise Ageing Ageism aging Aging in Place Alzheimer's disease American Art Art Baby boomer coping downsizing estate planning Family finance Fitness health healthy diet Income tax Individual Retirement Account Inheritance tax IRA money moving Muscle music Parkinson's disease Physical exercise Physical fitness Purpose Retirement senior fitness Senior Health senior living seniors sleep social security Strength training Tax taxes Technology travel Universal Design Weight loss Weight training

 Administration on Aging: Better Tomorrow Health Living Tip